Ghosts in Mexican culture: Legend of El Charro Negro

-According to the legend, the El Charro Negro continues to appear at night, on the streets of cities or on rural roads.
-Being mysterious, he sometimes accompanies walkers, but if the person agrees to get on the horse or receives coins from it, his luck is given.
+El Charro Negro is a Mexican ghost legend of a ghostly man dressed in a charro or vaquero (cowboy) suit who stalks the streets of cities and rural roads at night.
+Being mysterious, he sometimes accompanies walkers, but if the person agrees to get on the horse or receives coins from the phantom, his luck is given.

-It is an evil entity that receives this name for its dark clothing.
-He always appears dressed in an elegant black charro suit with fine details in gold and silver.
-He can be seen riding on his horse, the same color, an animal whose eyes look like balls of fire.

-Fortunately, the Charro Negro only appears to people who walk alone, mainly at night.

-In Popular Culture

-There is not much about inspirations about this evil entity.
-However, it has appeared in the literature within the story Macario, from which it was used and inspired to create a film with the same name.
-In 2018, the animated film La Leyenda del Charro Negro was released, created by Anima Studios, based on the legend, where he appears as the main antagonist of the film, as well as of the franchise in general.
+El Charro Negro always appears dressed in an elegant black charro suit with fine details in gold and silver.
+He can be seen riding on his horse, the same black color, whose eyes look like balls of fire.
+El Charro Negro only appears to people who walk alone, mainly at night.
+El Charro Negro has appeared in the novel Macario, from which the legend was utilized and inspired to create a film with the same name.
+In 2018, the animated film La Leyenda del Charro Negro was released, created by Anima Studios, where El Charro Negro appears as the main antagonist of the film, as well as the franchise in general.